 Nipple piercing pricing varies drastically.
-The cost of the piercer, the body jewelry purchased for the piercing, and the location can all have an influence.
+The cost of the piercer, the body jewelry purchased for the piercing, and the location on the body can all have an influence.
 We can't tell you exactly how much it'll cost—but we can try to demystify it as much as possible, leaving you with a ballpark guess.

 Professional body piercers have to maintain sterile equipment and protect your safety.
-It's their job to have the right instruments to perform body piercings and an autoclave machine to sterilize them.
+It's their job to have the right instruments to perform body piercings and an autoclave machine in which to sterilize them.
 What may seem like a quick prick still takes the body piercer's time and knowledge—remember, you're also paying for years of training to give you the piercing you want.
 Like any service professional or tattoo artist, their fees will vary based on the piercing location.
 In addition to the service fee, you'll encounter the cost of body jewelry.
 Initially, you will be wearing either a 16-14 gauge barbell or circular barbell.
-Later after your piercing is healed, many piercers will be happy to help you switch out your jewelry.
-On average, the typical piercing procedure may cost anywhere from $30-$50, with the body jewelry running $10-50 depending on the metal and design you get, so expect to spend anywhere from $40-$100 per nipple based on both the studio and the body jewelry.
+Later, after your piercing is healed, many piercers will be happy to help you switch out your jewelry.
+On average, the typical piercing procedure may cost anywhere from $30-$50, with the body jewelry running $10-$50, depending on the metal and design you get, so expect to spend anywhere from $40-$100 per nipple, based on both the studio and the body jewelry.

-To ensure your safety and prevent infection, most body piercers will only use body jewelry for your piercing that you purchase directly from their studio. so they can ensure that it is sanitary.
+To ensure your safety and prevent infection, most body piercers will only use body jewelry for your piercing that you purchase directly from their studio, so that they can ensure it is sanitary.

 Most studios also sell a variety of piercing and tattoo aftercare products developed to prevent infection and promote the healing process of your new body piercing.
 It's up to you if you choose to purchase a nipple piercing aftercare product, but it's not a bad idea.

+Expect the healing time to last anywhere from three to six months.
+Proper care of the affected area can, of course, speed up this process.
 At-home piercing cleansing aftercare instructions as per the Association of Professional Piercers are as follows:

 - Wash hands thoroughly prior to cleaning your piercing.